Rewiring the Brain: Trauma and Neuroplasticity

 The Lasting Impact of Traumatic Memories

 From a psychiatric perspective, stressful situations can significantly alter memory processes.
 Moreover, these alterations often involve both consolidation and reconsolidation of memories.
 PTSD frequently presents with intrusive memories that may emerge as distressing flashbacks.
 Additionally, hyperarousal of psychophysiology commonly accompanies these intense and vivid flashback experiences.
-Although neuroplastic changes support adaptation, they can also reinforce negative behavioural patterns.
+Although neuroplastic changes support adaptation, they can also reinforce negative behavioral patterns.
 Consequently, stress-enhanced memory reconsolidation may sustain dysfunctional coping mechanisms in affected individuals.
 Ultimately, such prolonged dysfunction can severely impact overall health and emotional well-being.

-Final Thoughts on Trauma Brain Repair
+Final Thoughts

 Trauma Brain Repair: Written by Seray Soyman